miromasat/cvra_sim_fleet_alexa/README.md

 ---

-## Deploy the ConnectedCar Alexa Skill
-Click on the link for the [Alexa Skill](AlexaSkill/README.md) workshop module instructions.

-If you have skipped the Fleet Management module please make sure you follow the [instructions](#Generate-Trip-Data) to generate some trip data before you start this Alexa Skill module.

----

-## Optional - Build the Remote Command Function
-Click on the link for the [Remote Command](remoteCommands/README.md) workshop module instructions.

-*For this module you will need to write your own Lambda functions and the instructions only provide you with code snippets*

----

 ## Cleanup (10 mins)
 The last thing to do in this workshop is to clean up any resources that were deployed in your account.